 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Part 6.
 Part 7.
 Lizstomania and the effect of Rock Aesthetics on Classical Reception.
 After making Tommy, Russell clearly felt as if there was still new territory to be explored.
-The last of his composer films would not simply be a final whimper in the … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 8 (Lisztomania).
+The last of his composer films would not simply be a final whimper in the delving into a musical and cultural history, but an all-out … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 8 (Lisztomania).

 Part 1.
 Part 2.
 The Dramatisation of History in The Debussy Film (1965).
 For a film relatively early on in Russell’s portrayals of classical composers, The Debussy Film is surprisingly knowing about the director’s position as story-teller in the relaying of history to the viewer.
-The history of the French “impressionist” composer, Claude Debussy, is … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 3 (The Debussy Film).
+The history of the French “impressionist” composer, Claude Debussy, is one of the more dramatic that Russell chooses to recreate … Continue reading A Musicological Study of Ken Russell’s Composer Films – Part 3 (The Debussy Film).

 Out of all of the modern interpretations of film-noir produced in the 1970s, The Long Goodbye (1973) is by far the most aesthetically interesting.
 This isn’t only because of its integration with counter-culture ideas and values, but with its continuous critical assessment of genre tropes.
-This critique, which extends to the literature and music as … Continue reading The Long Goodbye (1973, Robert Altman) – A Musical Critique of Film-Noir.
+This critique, which extends to the literature and music as well as the films of the hindsight-based movement, is considered … Continue reading The Long Goodbye (1973, Robert Altman) – A Musical Critique of Film-Noir.

 It must have come as a political shock to see a film in 1965 highlight, with such casual brutality, the privilege of the male patriarch.
 Agnès Varda’s third feature, Le Bonheur, is such a contradiction in its conveyance of a happiness, ignorant of morality, that its shock is rarely diminished.
-The film is a colourful, … Continue reading Mozart in Le Bonheur (1965) – Agnès Varda.
+The film is a colourful, seasonal evocation of a very unusual ménage à trios which … Continue reading Mozart in Le Bonheur (1965) – Agnès Varda.